iamsujanstha/Project-on-saga/README.md

 ```bash
 npm i json-server
 ```
-### Create db.json file in your root directory of App
+Create db.json file in your root directory of App

 ### To run JSON server
 ```bash
 json-server --watch db.json
 ```

-### First of all run this command to run the json-server locally.
-If fetches the data from "db.json" file.
+First of all run this command to run the json-server locally.
+It fetches the data from "db.json" file.\

-### Open [http://localhost:3000/posts] to check if it is running.
+Open [http://localhost:3000/posts] to check if it is running.\

 ### Open next terminal
 ### To run Application
 ```bash
 npm run dev
 ```
 ## Usage

-• A non-admin user can see 10 posts per page./
+• A non-admin user can see 10 posts per page.\
-• They can click and view the post in detail./
+• They can click and view the post in detail.\
-• Admin can login to the side through login button by putting email as ["admin123@admin.com"] and password as ["admin321"] ./
+• Admin can login to the side through login button by putting email as ["admin123@admin.com"] and password as ["admin321"] .\
-• Admin can edit and delete the post after succesful login./
+• Admin can edit and delete the post after succesful login.\
-• Admin can create the new post through "/admin/create" route./
+• Admin can create the new post through "/admin/create" route.\

 ## Features of App

 • An admin user can login to the website and create / update / delete a post.
-Logged status and language details gets saved to localstorage./
+Logged status and language details gets saved to localstorage.\
-• When user hits authenticated routes then the user redirects to 401 page./
+• When user hits authenticated routes then the user redirects to 401 page.\
-• Non existing routes are redirected to 404 page./
+• Non existing routes are redirected to 404 page.\
-• Translation feature lets user switch between english & nepali./
+• Translation feature lets user switch between english & nepali.\
-• Every page have dynamic meta title & description./
+• Every page have dynamic meta title & description.\